About our staff

 I was born and raised in the western Canadian prairies as a settler in Treaty 4 territory of the nêhiyawak, Anihšināpēk, Dakota, Lakota, and Nakoda, and the homeland of the Métis/Michif Nation.
-I was trained as a Latin American historian at the University of Wisconsin-Madison on the territory of the Ho-Chunk people, a place their nation has called Teejop (day-JOPE).
+I was trained as a Latin American historian at the University of Wisconsin-Madison.

-At Edinburgh, I am the Director of the Centre for the Study of Modern and Contemporary History and Lecturer in the History of the Americas.
+At Edinburgh, I am the Director Equity, Diversity and Inclusion and Lecturer in the History of the Americas.

 Summary of research interestsPlaces:

 - Medicine, Science & Technology

 I am a historian of Modern Latin America, and the indigenous Americas more broadly.
 My work centers on the nexus of race, gender, and class exclusions, and social struggles over modernities in the nineteenth and twentieth centuries.

 My first book manuscript, Our Time is Now: Race and Modernity in Postcolonial Guatemala (Cambridge University Press, 2020) analyzes how historical time itself was at the center of political struggles over the meaning of modernity among diverse actors ranging from Q'eqchi' Mayas to German settlers and their mixed-race offspring.
 In highlighting the many meanings and potency of time, this book also disrupts linear historical narratives and modern notions of human agency and causation.